OPM Resignation Push Features Telework Relief as Prominent Hook

-The Office of Personnel Management’s (OPM)’s January 28 memo offering most Federal government employees the opportunity to take place in a “deferred resignation” program features as a prominent hook the right to continue pandemic-era remote working arrangements until employees leave the government.
+The Office of Personnel Management’s (OPM)’s January 28 memo offering most Federal government employees the opportunity to take part in a “deferred resignation” program features as a prominent hook the right to continue pandemic-era remote working arrangements until employees leave the government.

 The guidance also indicates that employees choosing to participate in the program – by a current deadline of Feb.
 6 – will transition to administrative leave at some point prior to Sept.
 30, although it does not specify when a period of administrative leave might begin.